noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 * Milestones - how is the project development broken down? what are the estimated delivery dates?
 * Risk management - what can go wrong (building on previous experience)? how can the risk be mitigated?
 * Feedback - time for the participant to offer their views.

+## 1:1s (every 3 weeks)

+* Lookback - how the last 3 weeks have been for you?
+* Colleague feedback - is there something I (the team lead) can do better?
+Is there anything you want to ask from me?
+* Manager feedback - can you can do more of this and less of that?
+* Summary - any action items?